How investing works

 Will diversification protect me completely?

-Diversification helps lessen what's known as unsystematic risk, like drops in the value of certain investment sectors, regions or asset types in general.
+Diversification helps lessen what's known as unsystematic risk, such as drops in the value of certain investment sectors, regions or asset types in general.

-But there are some events and risks that diversification cannot help with, or systemic risks.
+But there are some events and risks that diversification can't help with – systemic risks.
 These include interest rates, inflation, wars and recession.
 It's rare that all asset classes go down at the same time, although the credit crisis in 2008 shows that, on occasion, this can happen.
 This is important to remember when building your portfolio.

 What is the benefit of asset allocation?